Fly to New Zealand.

-Stay: Three nights in a one bedroom apartment at Grand Mercure Puka Park.
+Stay: Three nights in a two bedroom apartment at Grand Mercure Puka Park.

 A morning’s drive along the wonderful Thermal Explorer Highway takes you to the bubbling cauldrons of hot mud and the spouting geysers of Rotorua.
 This town is also the heartland of traditional Maori culture.